Evan Karagias

-Evan Karagias (born November 27, 1973) is an American professional wrestler and actor.
+Evan Karagias (born November 27, 1973) is an American retired professional wrestler and actor.

 Acting career

-Evan moved to New York City to pursue an acting and modeling career.
+Karagias moved to New York City to pursue an acting and modeling career.
 He also became the spokesmodel for the 1996 Calvin Klein and US Olympic Committee advertising campaigns.
 In 1995 he was a recurring guest star on the soap opera All My Children called Jason.

 WCW licensed his voice and body scan images to support the Electronic Arts and THQ pro-wrestling videogame series, first appearing in WCW/nWo Thunder and then WCW Mayhem.

 Since leaving WWF, Karagias returned to acting and his first acting role for seven years was playing a wrestler on the soap opera Passions.
 He has made several TV appearances.
 More recently he has been in several smaller independent films such as Metal Gear, Crazy Eyes and Shotgun Kiss.

 Professional wrestling career

 World Championship Wrestling (1997–2001)

 Karagias was recruited to join World Championship Wrestling, and entered training at the WCW's "Power Plant" facility in Atlanta, Georgia, where he soon reached stunt instructor status.
 In 1997 he began his appearances on WCW's weekly wrestling shows as "The Outrageous Karagias" being used as a jobber, and has the dubious distinction of having more defeats to his record as a solo wrestler in WCW as a proportion of all his matches than anyone else.
 Of almost 50 televised solo matches wrestled with WCW, he won eight.
 While performing as a jobber, Karagias had a few high points which included his first appearance at a pay-per-view, a battle royal at Slamboree 1998, and several shots at WCW championships such as the WCW Cruiserweight Championship and WCW World Television Championship.

 In October 1999, Karagias was seen more and more with female wrestler Madusa.
 He was allowed to compete in the World Title tournament, but quickly allowed Madusa to pin him after a kiss.
 After her elimination, Madusa put all her focus on managing Karagias.
 He then became the number one contender to the Cruiserweight Championship, which was held by Disco Inferno.
 At Mayhem, Karagias challenged Disco Inferno for the WCW Cruiserweight Championship and won after Inferno was attacked by Creative Control.
 This was also Karagias's first major championship.
 Karagias began to have problems with Madusa, since Karagias appeared to have a wandering eye towards the Nitro Girls, specifically Spice.
 This led to a catfight between the two ladies, with Karagias in the middle.
 Afterwards, Madusa challenged Karagias to a Cruiserweight Championship match at Starrcade.
 During the match Spice gave Karagias a low blow allowing Madusa to pin him and become the first female ever to win the WCW World Cruiserweight Championship.